 Storage view shows Persistent Volume Claim resources which are used by applications for storing data.

-Config view shows all Kubernetes resources that are used for live configuration of applications running in clusters.
-This is now Config Maps and Secrets.
+Shows all Kubernetes resources that are used for live configuration of applications running in clusters.
 The view allows for editing and managing config objects and displays secrets hidden by default.

 For more information, see the Kubernetes Dashboard project page.